hasturhub/quick_trade/README.md

 left click on boxes on far right to show fill stats for order<br/>
 left click on orders to cancel<br/>
 o: (o)ption switcher menu<br/>
-1-4: when in option switcher menu and not scolled, select option #<br/>
+1-4: when in option switcher menu and not scrolled, select option #<br/>
 p: list (p)ositions<br/>
 ESC: close menu<br/>
 ...